 It is a constant necessity as they go through their internships.
 They should consider this insurance for many reasons since they are just a short time away from graduating.
 Some common reasons are:

-So they cover their legal fees
+Covering their legal fees

 To fight a malpractice lawsuit, nurses may need to hire legal representation.
 The price of this legal counsel can be very significant in some circumstances, especially if you don’t have private health insurance or another form of coverage to pay these costs.